This post was updated from its original version on 3/6/2020. it was originally published 4/1/2017

 note: This fabric carrot tutorial contains affiliate links

-Sewing fabric carrots is simple and fun.
+From the moment the first warm breeze hints at the coming of spring, we get antsy for green, growing things and bright happy colors.
+If you’re like me, you get ready for spring before spring is actually ready to arrive.
+Creating a bright happy project is just the thing to carry you through the last gasp of winter before the ground begins swelling with new life.
+Sewing fabric carrots may be just the project you need.
+They are simple and fun.
 Don’t be surprised if you end up sewing a whole lot more than you think you really need. *update: if you want to cut these fabric carrots out using a Cricut Maker, you can find the link for the mini carrots here, or the medium carrots here.

 Supplies for your Fabric Carrots: